ackbox/ackbox-raft/README.md

 - Make set and get return multiple entries.
 - Make set and get accept custom key.
 - Trim log size.
+- Add unit test for truncateBeforeNonInclusive when log entry is in the very first segment.

 ```kotlin
 // Check the state drift between leader and followers.
 If state drift is greater